mercicle/entropiq/README.md

 Welcome to my Quantum Computing Repo 😺.
 Each of the individual quantum machine learning sub-folders have individual README's that include summaries and installation instructions for the respective libraries and frameworks.

-This repo uses both Python and R and [supabase](https://app.supabase.io/) for data management.
+This repo uses both Python and R code and [supabase](https://app.supabase.io/) and [MongoDB Atlas](https://cloud.mongodb.com/) for data management.

 # QC/QML Libraries